MarikenvdVelden/willingness-to-accept-compromises/src/data-processing/clean_data_obs.md

 </tbody>
 </table>

-We recode the missing values of `trust`,
-`willingness to accept compromise`, `left-right self-placement`, and `education` variables to the mean value of the respective variables.
+We recode the missing values of `trust`, `Anti-Compromise Attitude`, `left-right self-placement`, and `education` variables to the mean value of the respective variables.
 For the categorical variable `party id` and `government performance`, we use the median value.

 ``` r
 de <- de %>%